ted-sharp/aloe/README.md

 var builder = new ConfigurationBuilder()
     .AddJsonFile("appsettings.json")
+    // Pattern can be specified
+    .AddAllJsonFiles("*.json")
     // Multiple files can be specified
     .AddJsonFiles(["appsettings.PostgreSql.json", "appsettings.Serilog.json" ])
     // Conditions can be specified within the method chain .AddJsonFileIf(isDebug, "appsettings.Debug.json");
 ```

+## Note

+### Build only once when setting `reloadOnChange: true`

+In `ConfigurationBuilder`, when `reloadOnChange: true` is set, file monitoring is enabled and the files will not be released by GC.
+Therefore, configuration files should be loaded only once at application startup.

 ## License